isabella-teng/instaPhoto/README.md

 The following **additional** features are implemented:

-- [x ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

 custom fonts & backgrounds, alerts for signin/up errors,